 Selma Carvalho is a British-Indian writer and columnist.
 She is the author of three non-fiction books documenting the Goan presence in colonial East Africa.
 Between 2011 – 2014, she led the Oral Histories of British-Goans project funded by the Heritage Lottery Fund, UK, and curated the first-ever East African Goan exhibition at the Nehru Centre London.
-Her fiction has been published by Indian and British literary journals.
+Her fiction has been published by Indian, British and North American literary journals.
 Her story 'Home' won third place in the (pan-Asia) New Asian Writing Prize 2017.
-And her short stories have been long/shortlisted by Almond Press UK 2015; Exeter Writers prize UK 2015 and again in 2017 ; TSS Quarterly UK 2016; and DNA-Out of Print India 2016 (finalist); Strands International Short Story Prize 2017 and Brilliant Flash Fiction contest 2017.
+And her short stories have been long/shortlisted by Almond Press UK 2015; Exeter Writers prize UK 2015 and again in 2017 ; TSS Quarterly UK 2016; DNA-Out of Print India 2016 (finalist); Strands International Short Story Prize 2017 and Brilliant Flash Fiction contest 2017.
 She was featured alongside prominent British-Indian writers in the India issue of Litro UK, edited by Shashi Tharoor.
-She is selected among the 22 British short story writers to be published by TSS Publishing UK in 2017/18.
+She has been selected among the 22 British short story writers to be published by TSS Publishing UK in 2017/18.
 She has been regionally and nationally published in O Heraldo, Times of India, DNA, Himal Southasian, Saffronart and the African.
 For many years, she wrote for the review section of the O Heraldo.
 Currently, she is a regular columnist with The Goan.
 She lives in London with her husband and daughter.
 For more information: http://selmacarvalho.squarespace.com/about-the-author/